 Battery size: 42kWh

-First on the list of best small EVs is the Fiat 500e.
+First on the list of best small electric cars is the Fiat 500e.
 Also marketed as Fiat Nuova 500e, Fiat’s New 500 or All-Electric Fiat 500e, this EV is a popular choice for city driving with its compact design which facilitates driving and parking on congested streets.
 With the Fiat 500e, you can enjoy the same retro design as the non-electric version but with the added benefits of lower running costs and zero emissions.

 Keep your eyes peeled next Spring for the Fiat 600e which is expected to be a 5-door crossover version of the Fiat 500e.